andreaskaris/blog/docs/coding/server-side-apply.md

 Using a `Patch` with `client.Apply` may work well in most cases for the `controller-runtime`.
 However, the detailed documentation for [applyconfigurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations) states a caveat: the standard library structs have many non-pointer fields and thus fields are set to their default values.
-On the other hand:
+This is the reason for the introduction of `applyconfigurations`:

 > Each "apply configuration" type represents the same Kubernetes object kind as the corresponding go struct, but where all fields are pointers to make them optional, allowing apply requests to be accurately represented.